tensorflow/community/rfcs/20200624-pluggable-device-for-tensorflow.md

 ### Front-end Mirroring mechanism
 This section describes the front-end mirroring mechanism for python users, pointing at previous user scenarios.
 * **device type && subdevice type**
-   Device type is user visible and controllable.
+   Device type is user visible.
 User can specify the device type for the ops. e.g, "gpu", "xpu", "cpu".
-Subdevice type is user visible and user specify which subdevice to use for the device type(mirroring), e.g.("NVIDIA_GPU", "INTEL_GPU", "AMD_GPU").
+Subdevice type is user visible and user can specify which subdevice to use for the device type(mirroring), e.g.("NVIDIA_GPU", "INTEL_GPU", "AMD_GPU").
    ```
    >> with tf.device("/gpu:0"):
       ...